-REPORT: 25% of Floridians struggle to pay for housing
+Report: 25% of Floridians struggle to pay for housing

 "Both rental and for-sale properties are overpriced.
 They're above where the trend should be," said Ken Johnson, a real estate economist at Florida Atlantic University.

-According to the Florida Housing Coalition, and its Home Matters Report, 25 percent of Floridians struggle to pay for housing.
+According to the Florida Housing Coalition and its Home Matters Report, 25% of Floridians struggle to pay for housing.

-Johnson said three factors have sent prices soaring.
-Near-record low-interest rates, a shortage of inventory or affordable housing and a large influx of people are expected to continue in our area.
+Johnson said three factors have sent prices soaring — near-record low-interest rates, a shortage of inventory or affordable housing and a large influx of people are expected to continue.

-Johnson predicts we are near the peak and he expects to see a slow down in prices, but the question is when.
+Johnson predicts Florida is near the peak and he expects to see a slow down in prices, but the question is when.

-"Everyone says in two years they're going to go down.
-Well in two years you're going to have one million homeless people," Studley said.
+"Everyone says in two years they're going to go down," Studley said.
+"Well, in two years, you're going to have 1 million homeless people."

 Scripps Only Content 2021